goplus/gop/README.md

 }
 ```

-Then use it in a Go package:
+Then use it in a Go package (14-Using-goplus-in-Go/gomain):

 ```go
 package main